ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/tuple-swapping.md

 editor to answer all of the questions in the `writing/reflection.md` file.
 Since this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
-A specific goal for this project is to ensure that you understand how Python programs should use integer numbers and exponentiation in an efficient fashion.
+A specific goal for this project is for you to improve and document the source code of a function that indexes a tuple in order to swap its contents.

 ## Project Assessment